inha-cnlab/inha-cnlab.github.io.backup/_posts/2023-11-20-new-lab-page.md

 tags: announcement
 ---

-Computer Network Lab has a new homepage
+Computer Network Lab has a new homepage.
 We are continuing to update existing information